Tourette Syndrome

 Tourette Syndrome: What Is, Causes, Symptoms, and What to Do?

-What Should You Do After Finishing Treatment for Tourette Syndrome?
+What Should You do After Finishing Treatment for Tourette Syndrome?

 The disappearance of motor symptoms does not mean complete recovery.
 Emotional disorders are an equally important part of the disease, so the patient should be under the constant care of a psychologist.
 A patient with Tourette syndrome must be aware of the purposefulness of psychotherapy and methods of independently coping with increasing tension.
 A significant issue is the education of people around the patient, especially teachers of children with Tourette syndrome, due to the repression that may be unjustly applied to them at school.